Christian Bryant: St. Louis / Los Angeles Rams

 Bryant was selected by the St. Louis Rams in the seventh round 241st overall in the 2014 NFL draft.
 He was waived during final cuts on August 30, 2014.
 He was signed to the Rams practice squad a few days later.

-Bryant was waived for final roster cuts before the start of the 2015 season, but was signed to the practice squad on September 6, 2015.
-On October 2, he was promoted to the active roster.
-He was waived on October 23, 2015.
-He re-signed with the Rams four days later.
+Bryant was waived for final roster cuts before the start of the 2015 season, but was re-signed to the practice squad on September 6, 2015.
+On October 2, Bryant was promoted to the active roster.
+He was waived on October 23.
+Bryant re-signed with the Rams four days later.

 On September 3, 2016, Bryant was waived by the Rams as part of final roster cuts.

 Arizona Cardinals (first stint)

 On October 4, 2016, Bryant was signed to the Arizona Cardinals' practice squad.
-He was promoted to the active roster on November 1, 2016.
-He was released by the Cardinals on November 28, 2016.
+He was promoted to the active roster on November 1.
+Bryant was released by the Cardinals on November 28.

 New York Giants

 On November 30, 2016, Bryant was signed to the New York Giants' practice squad.